Sheffield: International relations

 Two roads in Sheffield have been named after sister cities; a section of the A6102 in Norton is named Bochum Parkway; and a road in Hackenthorpe is named Donetsk Way.
+A stop on the Supertram is likewise named Donetsk Way.
 Likewise in Bochum, Germany, there is a major road called the Sheffield-Ring.

 Freedom of the City

 The following people and military units have received the Freedom of the City of Sheffield.